-Anthony Coniglio, 54, is our President, Chief Executive Officer, and serves as a member of our board of directors since March 2021.
+Anthony Coniglio, 56, is our President, Chief Executive Officer, and has served as a member of our board of directors since March 2021.
 Mr. Coniglio served as our company's President and Chief Investment Officer from March 2021 to July 2022.
 Mr. Coniglio previously served as Chief Executive Officer of the company we merged with since its inception in April 2019.
 Prior to joining the company we merged with, Mr. Coniglio was the Chief Executive Officer of Primary Capital Mortgage Company ("PCM"), a residential mortgage company.
 Prior to PCM, he was a Managing Director at JPMorgan, leading various businesses, including a start-up platform, to leadership positions and helping grow business line profitability exponentially.
 During his 14 years at JPMorgan, Mr. Coniglio was named by Dealmaker Magazine as "Top 40 under 40 on Wall Street" and led complex transactions, such as the financial-crisis restructurings for GMAC and Chrysler Financial, as well as AmeriCredit's \$3.5 billion sale to General Motors.
 Mr. Coniglio has led numerous initial public offerings for REITs and corporations, including MasterCard's \$5.3 billion initial public offering.
 With more than 30 years of experience, Mr. Coniglio is a proven executive possessing a unique mix of skills that have allowed him to be highly successful in the context of a Fortune 100 company as well as a start-up.
-Mr. Coniglio serves on the board of St. Mary's Hospital for Children, the largest post-acute care pediatric facility in the tri-state area, as chair of the IT & cybersecurity committee and member of the audit committee.
+Mr. Coniglio is an experienced NYSE board member, serving on the audit committee and special committee of Atlas Resource Partners as an independent director.
+In addition, Mr. Coniglio serves on the board of St. Mary's Hospital for Children, the largest post-acute care pediatric facility in the tri-state area, as chair of the IT & cybersecurity committee and chair of the audit committee.
 Mr. Coniglio also serves as an Advisory Board Member, Speaker, Volunteer and coach.
 He was a recipient of United Hospital Fund's 2018 Distinguished Trustee Award.
-Mr. Coniglio received a B.S. in Accounting and Finance from the State University of New York, College at Oneonta.
-Mr. Coniglio was a Certified Public Accountant during his tenure at Price Waterhouse, LLP.
+Mr. Coniglio also serves as an Advisory Board Member, Speaker, Volunteer and coach.
+He was a recipient of United Hospita